 - Speaking too fast

-Remember, your audience, in general, is rooting for you and will pay more attention to your content and overall delivery than any particular nervous signal.
-That means there are things you can do to make your nervous signals less obvious and help your audience focus on your message, rather than your nervous ticks.
+Keep in mind, your audience, in general, is rooting for you and will pay more attention to your content and overall delivery than any particular nervous signal.
+That means there are things you can do to make your nervous signals less obvious and help your audience focus on your message, rather than your nervous signals.

 Speaking Too Fast

 Make a concerted effort to moderate the speed of your delivery.
-You can speak quickly some of the time, but should change pace at appropriate moments.
+You can speak quickly some of the time, however, you should change your pace at appropriate moments.